chtoucas/Narvalo.NET/Issues.md

 - Enhancement: Create symbol packages (or use GitLink?).
 - Enhancement: %comspec% /k (@pause).
 - Improvement: Complete Narvalo.Build with Gendarme and Versioning tasks.
+- Review: What's going on when Package target is also defined.

 Code Quality:
 - Enhancement: Static analysis with Gendarme.